Previous Editions

 Cocktail Reception

-Session 6: Greening the Space Sector – Exploring Technology and Policy Solutions
+Session 6: Greening the Space Sector – Exploring technology and policy solutions

 As the demand for space services explodes, policymakers and industry representatives face the critical challenge of reconciling this growth with the urgent need to protect our planet and the environment around us.
 This session will discuss the challenges ahead, and look at the different policy and technology solutions that are available to ‘green’ space activities and reduce the environmental footprint of manufacturing and launching.
 It will look at how advancements in areas such as resource-efficient materials, cleaner fuels, and debris mitigation strategies are being used to help solve the problems, and at how Europe can work alongside like-minded international partners to ensure the realisation of our space objectives while minimising the impact on the planet.

-Session 6: Greening the Space Sector – Exploring Technology and Policy Solutions image
+Session 6: Greening the Space Sector – Exploring technology and policy solutions image

 Andrew Williams